 I had only walked a few metres when I spotted the Foxdenton Gin trade stand and I was immediately drawn straight in!
 I've been wanting to try Martha's Marvellous Jumping Juice for a while.
-Super-stylish, Queen of side-saddle; Lady Martha Sitwell has to be one of my favourite people to photograph.
-(I must admit to a girl crush too!)
 This new gin is a collaboration between Lady Martha Sitwell and Foxdenton Gin also supporting spinal research.
 I was not disappointed; warming with a spicy kick, it is the perfect hip flask filler for hunting on a winter's day.
 The temperature at the festival was far from a winter's day though and as temperatures soared, Foxdenton's refreshing Lemon & Cucumber Gin was the perfect choice.

 Refreshed, I made my way around the various show rings.
 I was pleased to see one of my local Bloodhound packs; Coakham bloodhounds having a very successful day.